fabib1209/Bachelors_thesis/functional_annotation.md

 #!/bin/bash
 sed 's/*//g' input.FASTA > output.FASTA

+#All FASTA files were then merged into one big FASTA file

+cat *.fa > all_proteins_combined.fa
 ```
 The sequences where then submitted to InteProScan for functional annotation as preparatory work for KinFin analysis.
 Settings were taken from the KinFin website at https://kinfin.readme.io/docs/starting-from-a-clustering-files.